RECRUITMENT AT UC SAN DIEGO FAQS FOR EMPLOYERS

-- Reneging offers damages the reputation of the university and can result in the employer blacklisting or permanently eliminating its partnership with the university.
+- Reneging offers damages the reputation of the university and can result in the employer permanently eliminating its partnership with the university.

 - The university understands that there can be unforeseen circumstances that lead to your review of an accepted offer.
 There are many resources available and we request you meet with a member of the Career Center in advance of your decision deadline.
 The Career Center has worked with thousands of students to help them review employment offers regardless of where the offer was sourced, discuss extension deadlines, and other time sensitive employer offer decisions.